inspec/inspec-aws/docs/resources/aws_vpc.md

       it { should be_available }
     end

-### Test the allowed tenancy of instances launched into the VPC.
+### Test the allowed tenancy of instances launched into the VPC

     describe aws_vpc do
       its ('instance_tenancy') { should eq 'default' }